 If you would like to ask us any questions about claiming, or would like our help with finding a lawyer that could help you, you can reach us in a number of ways:

-Accident At Work Reporting Procedure RIDDOR – This HSE publication discusses the procedures employers should take to report accidents.
+Accident At Work Reporting Procedure RIDDOR – This HSE publication discusses the response procedures for accident at work which employees and employers should follow.

 Accident At Work Gov UK – This page on the government website offers some more information about injuries at work.